wujy28/tp/docs/DeveloperGuide.md

       Use case ends.

 * 1c.
-Advanced&Efficient detects that the given `Department` is invalid.
+Advanced&Efficient detects that the given department is invalid.
     * 1c1.
-Advanced&Efficient shows an error message saying the given `Department` is invalid.
+Advanced&Efficient shows an error message saying the given department is invalid.
     * 1c2.
-Advanced&Efficient requests for valid `Department`.
+Advanced&Efficient requests for valid department.
     * 1c3.
-ED doctor enters the `Department`.
+ED doctor enters the department.

-      Steps 1c1-1c3 are repeated until the `Department` is valid.
+      Steps 1c1-1c3 are repeated until the department is valid.

       Use case resumes from step 2.
 *